 After doing the basics, I went all out and signed up for an Initial Fraud Alert.
 This alert requires creditors to contact me before opening an account.
 Plus, it’s free for a year.
 Equifax has a higher tier for identity theft which involves a police report.
 I didn’t have a police report so initial fraud alert it is!

 An extra layer of security is like a mental weighted blanket for my credit history.
 Especially since I have no idea how my credit card was hijacked.

 I rarely use a debit card.
 The lack of protection is creepier than Sunday scaries.

-If a debit card gets hijacked, the owner is responsible for up to $500 or more in fraudulent charges unless it’s reported in two business days.
+If a debit card gets hijacked, the owner is responsible for up to $500 or more in fraudulent charges unless it’s reported in 2 business days.